JJB Sports sales warning sparks concerns about rivals

 Sports Direct — the largest British sporting goods retailer — owned by Newcastle United football club owner Mike Ashley, aggressively discounted its replica football kits during the Euro 2012.

-"If you look at the pricing of the England kit, Sports Direct drove the level of price competition and probably took the volume," Stevenson said.
+"If you look at the pricing of the evening kit, Sports Direct drove the level of price competition and probably took the volume," Stevenson said.

 Shares in the Wigan northwest England-based company were the biggest percentage loser on the London Stock Exchange.
 They were down at 7.54 pence at 1133 GMT after touching a low of 6.95 pence in their biggest fall in more than a year.